-Prior to the date of degree conferral, a student may need verification that he or she has completed all requirements for the degree (e.g., for employment or visa renewal).
+Prior to the date of degree conferral, students may need verification that they have completed all requirements for the degree (e.g., for employment or visa renewal).
 At any time after degree requirements have been satisfied, the student may request a Degree Certification Letter or use the online Degree Verification system.